course-dprep/online-groceries-impact-healthiness/README.md

 ```
 make
 ```
 3. Running the makefile will run all makefiles needed to perform the analysis and generate results.
+4. The final product of this project takes form of a pdf file named "final_product.pdf" and is stored in the gen/paper directory.

 ## Data Preparation & Workflow Management - Team 14